DorkOS

 }

-Relay and Pulse Integration
+Relay and Tasks Integration

 export DORKOS_RELAY_ENABLED=true

-export DORKOS_PULSE_ENABLED=true
+export DORKOS_TASKS_ENABLED=true

 dorkos